MigueTripi/Architect_Practice/README.md

 `compose.yml` --> To create the containers.
 There we have the WebAPI, DB, Web site container specifications.

-`Dockerfile.UserManagement.api` --> To build and run web api.
+`Dockerfile.UserManagement.api` --> To build and run User Management web api.
+In the same way, the database is deployed and populated throught data migrations during this process.

+`Dockerfile.Financial.api` --> To build and run Financial web api.
 In the same way, the database is deployed and populated throught data migrations during this process.

 `Dockerfile.DigitalWallet.web` --> To build and run web site.